 In the same way that there is diversity of species which make up our collective furry natures, there is diversity in gender identities and sexual orientations which are inborn in everyone.
 That often comes as a shock to those who try to see everything in black and white.

 There is very little which is off-topic.
 Ask a question, share your beliefs, a book or movie review, a poem, or any current event you think would be of interest.
 Share what’s on your heart, promote a pertinent site or organization.
-YouTubes and polls are okay if they are related to LGBTIQ, Christianity or other faiths, or being furry.
-You might have a praise report or prayer request.
+YouTubes and polls are okay if they are related to LGBTIQ, faith or spirituality, or being furry.
+You might have a prayer request.
 Give your testimony or give a hug.

 If you are on FurAffinity, please also visit our friends at Open Arms.